nyagamunene/supermq-docs/docs/messaging.md

 	}
 }

-// Load return a TLS configuration that can be used in TLS servers func LoadTLS(certFile, keyFile, serverCAFile, clientCAFile string) (*tls.Config, error) {
+// LoadTLS return a TLS configuration that can be used in TLS servers func LoadTLS(certFile, keyFile, serverCAFile, clientCAFile string) (*tls.Config, error) {
 	tlsConfig := &tls.Config{}